-Abnormal brain development in fetuses of obese womenFebruary 11th, 2013 in Obstetrics & gynaecology /
+Abnormal brain development in fetuses of obese womenFebruary 11, 2013 in Medicine & Health / Obstetrics & gynaecology

 In a study to be presented on February 15 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in San Francisco, California, researchers from Tufts Medical Center will present findings showing the effects of maternal obesity on a fetus, specifically in the development of the brain.